William Balfour Baikie: Works

+Historia Naturalis Orcadensis.
+Zoology, Part 1 was published in 1848, but Part 2 was never completed.
 Baikie's Observations on the Hausa and Fuifuide (i.e. Fula) Languages was privately printed in 1861.
 His translation of the Psalms into Hausa was published by the Bible Society in 1881.
 He was also the author of various works concerning Orkney and Shetland.

 Legacy

 The plant genus Baikiaea commemorates his name.

+Baikie's published descriptions of Africa helped inspire the Scottish missionary and physician Dr. David Livingston to go to Africa.

 After Baikie's death, the British government abolished the consulate (1866), but the trading post remained influential.
 The district where Baikie had worked so successfully was finally secured for the UK through private enterprise some 20 years later.
 Lokoja became the capital of the Northern Nigeria Protectorate.

 A monument to his memory was placed in the nave of the ancient Cathedral of St Magnus, Kirkwall.
 The full inscription reads:

 "William Balfour Baikie, MDRN, FRGS, FBS, FSA (Scot).
 Born at Kirkwall 27th August 1825.
 The explorer of the Niger and Tchadda, the translator of the Bible into the languages of Central Africa, and the pioneer of education, commerce, and progress, among its many nations.
 He devoted life, means, and talents, to make the heathen, savage, and slave, a free and Christian man.
 For Africa, he opened new paths to light, wealth and liberty – for Europe, new fields of science, enterprize and beneficence.
 He won for Britain new honour and influence, and for himself the respect, affection, and confidence of the chiefs and people.
 He earned the love of those whom he commanded, and the thanks of those whom he served, and left to all a brave example of humanity, perseverance, and self-sacrifice to duty.
 But the climate, from which his care, skill, and kindness, shielded so many, was fatal to himself, and when, relieved at last though too late, he sought to restore his failing health by rest and home, he found them both only in the grave.
 He died at Sierra Leone 12th December 1864."